Lucy Newell: Biography

-Her mother Alice was a co-founder of the Castlemaine Art Gallery with whom Newell later exhibited in 1971 and hold her artwork in their collection.
+Her mother Alice was a co-founder of the Castlemaine Art Museum with whom Newell later exhibited in 1971 and which holds her artwork in their collection.
 She also has work in the National Gallery of Australia's collection and at Buda Historic Home & Garden.

 Newell briefly had to give up artistic pursuits to care for her elderly parents, but spent ten years in Woodend creating work she wanted to do.
 She died there on 22 May 1987.